PALEOCURRICULUM VITAE

 Designing Dinosaurs: Bruce Museum, Peabody Museum, Dinofest 98, 1997-98

-Dinosaurs Past and Present: NH Museum of Los Angeles County, Denver NH Museum,
+Dinosaurs Past and Present: Natural History Museum of Los Angeles County, Denver Museum Natural History Museum,

-National Museum of Canada, American Museum of NH, Smithsonian, New Mexico NH Museum, Tyrrell Museum, Royal Ontario Museum, Children's Museum of Indianapolis, Cincinnati Museum of NH, Field Museum of NH, Royal Museum of Scotland, National Museum of Wales, British Museum of NH, 1986-1991
+National Museum of Canada, American Museum of Natural History, Smithsonian Institution, New Mexico Natural History Museum, Tyrrell Museum, Royal Ontario Museum, The Children's Museum of Indianapolis, Cincinnati Museum of Natural History, The Field Museum, Royal Museum of Scotland, National Museum of Wales, British Museum of Natural History, 1986-1991

 Dinofest, California Academy of Sciences, 1985